 Sheetmetal subcontractors

 Sheet Metal Contractors typically work directly with clients to create metal products.
-The C-43 license is typically held by sheet metal fabrication company that engages in contract work.
+The C-43 license is typically held by a sheet metal fabrication company that engages in contract work.

-In some cases a Sheet Metal company may be hired by a General Contractor that has placed a bid on a project that includes some kind of specialized metal production.
+In some cases, a Sheet Metal company may be hired by a General Contractor that has placed a bid on a project that includes some kind of specialized metal production.

 In this case, the General Contractor would oversee the project from start to finish.
 Learn more about the General Contractor License!